iobroker-community-adapters/ioBroker.info/README.md

 ### __WORK IN PROGRESS__
 * Adjust object types to prevent js-controller 3.3 warnings
+* Disable all data collection by default  -  users can activate whatever they really need

 ### 1.9.0 (2021-07-20)
 * Breaking changes: Some systemdata objects have new names and corrected types and content!
 You might need to adjust scripts and visualizations!